Nicolás Tauber

-Nicolás Tauber (ניקולאס טאובר; born August 20, 1980) is an Argentine-Israeli footballer currently playing for Villa San Carlos.
+Nicolás Tauber (ניקולאס טאובר; born August 20, 1980) is a retired Argentine-Israeli footballer.

 He was born in La Plata, Argentina.

 Playing career

 During 2003 the former Maccabi Netanya manager, Gili Landau, spotted Nicolás during a scouting tour of Argentina.
 After discovering that Tauber was in fact Jewish and eligible for Israeli citizenship under the Law of Return, he convinced him to move to Israel and join Maccabi Netanya.

 On September 13, 2003, Tauber made his league debut in an away fixture against Bnei Yehuda Tel Aviv.
 He gave up two goals and Netanya lost their first match of the season.
 Tauber eventually returned to Argentina.